What is Lent? Plus 12 Best Books For Lent Season

 No Wonder They Call Him The Savior

 In No Wonder They Call Him Savior, Max Lucado’s unique storytelling style shines in 33 short chapters.
-Not quite a one-a-day reading, but great for busy people who still want to participate, books for lent with shorter readings make it possible!
+Not quite a one-a-day reading, but great for busy people who still want to participate in seasonal reading, this book, with its shorter readings, makes it possible!

-By studying the Words, Witnesses, and Wisdom of the Cross, (and the parts that seem to make no sense, this powerful little book will definitely help you reflect this lent season!
+By studying the Words, Witnesses, and Wisdom of the Cross, (and the parts that seem to make no sense, this powerful little book will definitely help you reflect on the most important things.

 Kindle, Audible, Paperback, ChristianBook, Independent Bookshop